PanK0/ARGO/README.md

 - Type 2: a process that drops the messages with a certain rate and doesn't relay
 - Type 3: a process that alters information

 It is possible to make a node byzantine by giving the proper command on the node.
-The interface will turn red in to better identify the byzantine:
+The interface will turn red to better identify the byzantine:

 ```
 > -byzantine